-- Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements, page 2. - The Final Screening Memo should be attached to all project information sent to the Grant Programs Directorate (GPD) for II. an EHP regulatory compliance review. - Complete the attached National Environmental Policy Act (NEPA) Compliance checklist 111. - Prepare maps indicating the location(s) of proposed project (Guidance provided) IV. - Take photographs of the location(s) of proposed project (Guidance provided) V. - Forward all documents to the SAA.
+- I. Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements, page 2. - II.
+The Final Screening Memo should be attached to all project information sent to the Grant Programs Directorate (GPD) for an EHP regulatory compliance review. - III.
+Complete the attached National Environmental Policy Act (NEPA) Compliance checklist - IV.
+Prepare maps indicating the location(s) of proposed project (Guidance provided) - V. Take photographs of the location(s) of proposed project (Guidance provided) - VI.
+Forward all documents to the SAA.
 All documents are then forwarded to GPD electronically via the Centralized Scheduling and Information Desk (CSID) at askcsid@dhs.gov.

-VI. - CSID will send an email confirming receipt of the project description.
-VII. - FEMA Program Analyst sends notification to SAA when review is complete.
-SAA notifies sub-recipient of FEMA's final VIII. decision - THE PROJECT MAY BEGIN ONCE FINAL FEMA APPROVAL IS RECEIVED.
-Grantee should incorporate sufficient time IX. and resources into the project planning process to accommodate EHP requirements.
+VII.
+CSID will send an email confirming receipt of the project description.

+VIII.
+FEMA Program Analyst sends notification to SAA when review is complete.
+SAA notifies Sub-Recipient of FEMA's final decision.

+IX.
+THE PROJECT MAY BEGIN ONCE FINAL FEMA APPROVAL IS RECEIVED.
+Grantee should incorporate sufficient time and resources into the project planning process to accommodate EHP requirements.
 Grantees must receive written approval from FEMA prior to the use of grant funds for project implementation.